LinCompbio/SCORCH2/README.md

 SC2 accepts the same data curation setting in SC1, including `.pdbqt` format input for receptor and ligand, SC2 officially takes [ADFRsuite](https://ccsb.scripps.edu/adfr/downloads/) for format conversion.

+Just so you know, SC2 is a rescoring method; the input is hypothesized to be docked poses, and SC2 does not generate the docking poses itself.

 🧬 Ligand Batch Conversion to .pdbqt Format
 <pre>
 python receptor_2_pdbqt.py \